Transport

 Peak hour city trips up to ten kilometres in length are generally faster by bike than any other form of transport, door to door.
 A five to ten kilometre ride will take about 15 to 30 minutes.

 Living closer to your work or school is a great benefit where active commuting is possible.
-Use of bikes, electric bikes or even a good walk to the place of work/school would help in the wellbeing of people and for the climate.
+Walking or cycling to the work and school would help in the wellbeing of people and the climate.

 USE PUBLIC TRANSPORT

 Use public transport such as buses or trains whenever you can.
-Active transport like this also helps you stay fit and healthy through the extra physical activity involved, reduces the number of vehicles on roads, not having to get stuck in your car in the traffic, as well as reduce your contribution to the total greenhouse gas emissions.
+Active transport like this also helps you stay fit and healthy through the extra physical activity involved.
+It reduces the number of vehicles on roads and can save you a lot of money too!

 CHOOSE AN ELECTRIC VEHICLE

-More than 590,000 cyclists take to WA’s streets and paths every week and the RAC thinks that electric bikes (e-Bikes) may encourage even more cycling as they minimise distance and time constraints.
+More than 590,000 cyclists take to WA’s streets and paths every week and electric bikes have encouraged even more cycling as they minimise distance and time constraints.

 E-bikes can help you get around and stay fit without the costs and emissions of a car or the traffic congestion – and they are great fun!
 They are similar to a traditional bicycle with the addition of a battery pack and an electric motor that assists the rider’s efforts making cycling a more enjoyable and feasible option for those who: